-Administrative Professionals Day (April 24) is a great reminder that you may need to single out the people who support you.
+Administrative Professionals Day (April 24) and Administrative Professionals Week (April 21-27) are great reminders that you may need to single out the people who support you.
 How do you let your assistants and office managers know how meaningful their work is and how much you value them?

 6 ideas to show staff appreciation

 Here are some tips that can help you incorporate staff appreciation into your activities so the members of your administrative team receive well-deserved kudos, whether it’s for one day or throughout the year.

 1. Plan a celebration — Who doesn’t like a party?
 In a new OfficeTeam survey, 43 percent of the senior managers responded that they organize a celebration or lunch at work for their administrative staff on Administrative Professionals Day.
 Want to make it meaningful and easy?
 Treat your staff to a meal at their favorite restaurant.

 2. Show appreciation with gifts — In the survey, 40 percent of senior managers said they thank their administrative staff with flowers or a gift card.
 Twenty-seven percent said they give a handwritten thank-you note.
 Other gift ideas include tickets to the movies or a sporting or cultural event, chocolate (cliché, perhaps, but nonetheless appreciated by most), and a business book or title by the administrative staff member’s favorite author.